robak86/hardwired/README.md

 #### Transient Definition

-Creates a new instance every time it's requested.
+Creates a definition of an instance that is created anew every time it's requested, even within the same scope.

 ```typescript
 import { fn } from 'hardwired';